kdietrich/homebridge-devolo/README.md

 If you run into issues related to this plugin, feel free to open an issue.
 Please start your homebridge installation with the command `homebridge -D > logfile.txt 2>&1` and attach the generated logfile.

 ## Changes

+#### v0.1.18-dev
+- Added support for [Fibaro Roller Shutter FGR-222](https://manuals.fibaro.com/roller-shutter-2/).
+Since it is currently not fully supported by the devolo Home Control Central Unit, only the following functions are available:
+    - Display of the current position
+    - Display of the power total consumption
+    - Display of the current power consumption
+    - complete opening and closing
+    - _Attention: partial opening or closing is currently not possible!_

 #### v0.1.17-dev
 - Fix for some Fibaro wall switches (FGS-211, FGS-213 and FGS-221) and [Home+ 4](https://apps.apple.com/de/app/home-4/id995994352) by @brutella